 This course discusses key issues involved in the design of an Auto (Algorithmic) Trading Systems, and provides hands-on experience.
 The end product is a prototype Auto Trading System designed by students that successfully trades in the real market (stock, futures, option) using live data feeds from exchanges.
 Issues covered include: typical structures of trading systems; efficient processing of live information; minimizing trade slippages; handling large number of securities; asynchronous information processing; GUI interfaces; etc. Industry experts are invited to discuss new developments.
 Key programming techniques will be reviewed at the beginning, very briefly.
-The course is suitable for students in MSGF, MSQF, and other master level students with some knowledge of programming (e.g, R, Matlab, VBA/Excel, etc) who are interested in building auto trading systems.
+The course is suitable for students in MSGF, MSQF, and other master level students with programming skills equivalent to one formal course (e.g, R, Matlab, VBA, etc).
+Students with less programming skill may take the course if approved by instructor.

 QFGB 8931.
 FIXED INCOME SECURITIES.
 (2 Credits)

 Introduces fixex-income securities, basic fixed-income concepts, the different sectors of the fixed-income market, and basic ond mathematics.
 Studies quantitative fixed-income analysis and its use in valuing bonds and quantifying risk-return characteristics.
 Involves extensive training in the mathematical formulation of bond valuation problems and in the use of the existing models and software to solve these problems.

 Introduces modern financial econometric techniques iwth a special focus on applications to finance.
 Both the theoretical framework for making statistical inference and exemplary applications using data in modern finance are emphasized.
 The course involves extensive use of commericial software packages as well as implementing new financial econometric technicques using high-level programming language, such as MATLAB.